MCFoster007/Candidate-Seach-13/README.md

 3. Launch the app in development environment

 ```
+npm run build
-npm run start
+npm run dev
 ```

-4. It will show running on localhost:3000 in your browser
+4. It will show running on netlify

 #### MVP